 Some e-books cannot be accessed by multiple users at the same time.
 If you have questions about the e-book you want to use, feel free to contact Sara Hills (email@example.com) for more information.

 2) Open a separate window or tab in your browser.
 Using Canvas, access the "Rich Content Editor" in the area in which you would like to post library content (Announcements, Assignments, Discussions, Pages, Quizzes or Syllabus).

 4) Using the linking icon in the rich content editor, copy and paste Permalink from the library record anywhere within a rich content editor.

 How do I Find the Permalink in the Library Search?

-Once you find the article or eBook you would like to link to, click on "View It" beneath the title information and you should see an option on the right side of the page that says "Actions" where you can select the permalink.
+Once you find the article or eBook you would like to link to, click on the title and you should see an option under "Send to" where you can select the permalink.
 It will generate the correct URL to paste into Canvas.

 From Streaming Video: